-The model of empathy and compassion for the most vulnerable animals, represented by Home for Life® Sanctuary, is extended to the most vulnerable members of our community: at risk children and teens, adjudicated youth, families impacted by domestic abuse, people of all ages hospitalized for chronic or terminal disease, injured soldiers and the fragile and lonely elderly.
-Currently, over 1000 at risk children and nearly 4000 at risk adults receive pet therapy services at no charge through Home for Life's® Peace Creatures® programs.
+The model of empathy and compassion for the most vulnerable animals, represented by Home for Life® Sanctuary, is extended to the most vulnerable members of our community: at-risk children and teens, adjudicated youth, families impacted by domestic abuse, people of all ages hospitalized for a chronic or terminal disease, injured soldiers and the fragile and lonely elderly.
+Currently, over 1000 at-risk children and nearly 4000 at-risk adults receive pet therapy services at no charge through Home for Life's® Peace Creatures® programs.

 Home for Life's® community outreach programs include:

-A collaborative program with the Tubman Family Alliance of the Twin Cities and the Women of Nations Shelter in St. Paul, MN, the Peace Creatures® project uses volunteers, staff and animals from the sanctuary to teach peaceful conflict resolution to families impacted by domestic violence.
-Currently, over 1000 at risk children and nearly 4000 at risk adults receive pet therapy services at no charge through Home for Life's® Peace Creatures® programs.
+A collaborative program with the Tubman Family Alliance of the Twin Cities and the Women of Nations Shelter in St. Paul, MN, the Peace Creatures® program uses volunteers, staff and animals from the sanctuary to teach peaceful conflict resolution to families impacted by domestic violence.
+Currently, over 1000 at-risk children and nearly 4000 at-risk adults receive pet therapy services at no charge through Home for Life's® Peace Creatures® programs.
 See the album of Home for Life's Peace Creatures in action here.

 Sit•Stay•Heal has now expanded to serve: